The first question you might have about how to start a blog is the difference between a website and a blog?

 Without a doubt, Blogger is the most popular blogging platform for new bloggers.

 You won’t need to start on a long learning curve.
 Blogger is easy to set up and to create free blogs in minutes.

 Follow the step-by-step guide, and you will begin by setting your free domain name.

 Then you can select from the free themes available to make your blog look just how you want.
-You can tweak your theme to personalise it even more.
+You can tweak your theme to personalize it even more.